gchapron/clawsandlaws/README.md

-# A repository of public documents regardings large carnivore policies in the EU
+# A repository of public documents regarding large carnivore policies in the EU